Borghese-Gladiator/expense-tracker/README.md

 # Expense Aggregation
+Python ETL pipeline to build full transaction history from multiple credit cards

+Currently, it is only one Pandas script that aggregates CSVs though

 ## Usage Instructions
 - download transaction history
   - rename statements to include company name (can use `Powershell` script potentially)